NCAA Season 96: Media

 Due to the dissolution of ABS-CBN Sports and the denial of the new franchise of ABS-CBN by the House of Representatives, the NCAA had to find a new broadcast partner since its media partner's denial of franchise.
-On November 19, 2020, NCAA signed a 5-year deal with GMA Network that will cover seasons 96 to 101.
+On November 19, 2020, NCAA signed a deal with GMA Network, making them the broadcast partner for the next six seasons until Season 101.